GoldenChrysus/ffxiv-ember-overlay/README.md

 13. In the middle of the screen, ensure you are on the tab entitled "HTML Based."
 14. Use the following configuration under "OverlayProc":
     - OverlayProc Auto Start: checked
-    - In the drodpown (the only dropdown in this section), choose "x64_QT5.8.0" if on a 64-bit system or "x86_QT5.8.0" if on a 32-bit system.
+    - In the dropdown (the only dropdown in this section), choose "x64_QT5.8.0" if on a 64-bit system or "x86_QT5.8.0" if on a 32-bit system.
     - If the textbox to the right of the dropdown has text beginning with "0.0.0" then click "Download."
 15. In the section entitled "Web Skins," click "Add URL."
 16. Enter https://goldenchrysus.github.io/ffxiv/ember-overlay/ and click "Ok."